microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

 1. Finish up by clicking the **Create** button in the lower-right corner of the "Create App Service" dialog.

 1. Take a moment to review the project structure in the Solution Explorer window.
-Among other things, there's a folder named "Controllers" that holds the project's MVC controllers, and a folder named "View" that holds the project's views.
+Among other things, there's a folder named "Controllers" that holds the project's MVC controllers, and a folder named "Views" that holds the project's views.
 You'll be working with assets in these folders and others as you implement the application.

 1. Now use Visual Studio's **Debug -> Start Without Debugging** command (or simply press **Ctrl+F5**) to launch the application in your browser.
 Here's how the application looks in its present state: